que-es-como-usar-pm2

 node app.js

 But this has several problems in production.
-For example, if the application crashes, it won’t restart, we have no easy way to monitor the status, etc.
+For example, if the application crashes it won’t restart, we don’t have an easy way to monitor its status, etc.

 PM2 solves all these problems by providing:

-PM2 is distributed under the AGPLv3 license (GNU Affero General Public License).
-There could be potential obligations if:
+AGPLv3 License Notice: PM2 is distributed under the AGPLv3 license (GNU Affero General Public License).
+Potential obligations could arise if:

-• You deeply integrate PM2 into your application (creating derivative work)
+• You deeply integrate PM2 into your application (creating a derivative work)

 • You offer PM2 as a public SaaS service (would require releasing modifications)